hmrc/play-nunjucks/README.md

 ### Built in helpers

-There are some features of Play! that are really useful to be able to access in views so we've added some helper methods that are available to all nuk.gov.hmrc.nunjuckstemplates.
+There are some features of Play that are really useful to be able to access in views so we've added some helper methods that are available to all nuk.gov.hmrc.nunjuckstemplates.